labull-admin/MendixWidget-BarcodeScanner/README.md

 - **License Key**: Your Dynamsoft license key
   - Default: `DLS2eyJvcmdhbml6YXRpb25JRCI6IjIwMDAwMSJ9` (trial license)
   - Get your own license at [Dynamsoft](https://www.dynamsoft.com/barcode-reader/sdk-javascript/)
+  - ⚠️ **Security Notice**: Since this widget runs client-side, the license key will be visible in the browser.
+This is standard for client-side SDKs.
+To protect your license:
+    1. Restrict usage by domain/app in your Dynamsoft console
+    2. Monitor usage for unauthorized access
+    3. Consider Dynamsoft server-side SDK for more sensitive applications

 #### Engine Resource Path
 - **Engine Resource Path**: URL to Dynamsoft engine files